Changed your mind about an Internet purchase?

 Have you notified the trader that you want to cancel the purchase?
 In that case, the trader will have fourteen days from the date of your notification to give you a full refund (including delivery costs and taxes).
 However, he is entitled to wait until he receives the returned parcel.

 You can demand that the seller uses the same payment method as the one you used when placing the order.

 Return the item within fourteen days once you have notified the seller of your decision to cancel the purchase.
-Three tips:
+Four tips: